Skip to main content

 The body’s pH is tightly regulated by kidneys and lungs — ingested water doesn’t shift it.
 The performance and health claims are marketing; the cost premium is real.

-Peer-reviewed evidence on alkaline water: Schwalfenberg 2012 alkaline-diet review, Heil 2010, Wong 2020 systematic review.
+Evidence-based analysis of alkaline water: Schwalfenberg 2012 alkaline-diet review, Heil 2010, Wong 2020 systematic review.
 The honest case for tap wat

 The 60-second version